BaconBravo/Imaging-Panda---Terms-Policies/Cancellation Policy.md

 Cancellations or reschedules should be made by email: help@imagingpanda.com

-**Cancellation fees**
+**Cancellation fees:**
-Greater than 48 hours prior to the appointment: None Less than 48 hours prior to appointment: 25%
+* Greater than 48 hours prior to the appointment: None
+* Less than 48 hours prior to appointment: 25%

 If a cancellation is made directly with the facility (bypassing Imaging Panda) the patient is still responsible for the cancellation fee.